dbro/muss/README.md

 What kind of people would use muss?
 People who ...

-* often know what music they want to hear
+* can often name the music they want to hear
-* appreciate the ability to browse sometimes
+* also want an option to browse their collection
-* typically have easy access to a command line
+* have easy access to a command line
 * seek to minimize music player overhead (time, memory, cpu, etc)
 * do not care about flashy displays of album art, lyrics, ratings
 * do not want to learn yet another quirky graphical interface, even